breakside/JSKit/Documentation/Goals.md

 element structure is complicated and CSS has to refer to what are effectively private implementation details.

-By requiring only Javascript, JSKit allows developers to ignore HTML and CSS, and focus on one single language, one single view of an application.
+By requiring only Javascript, `UIKit` allows developers to ignore HTML and CSS, and focus on one single language, one single view of an application.
 In turn, code can be better organized in one place with a straightforward API.